DevAgnihotri/DBMS/OS/Unit2.md

 A process is simply a running program.
 It has its own memory, keeps track of what to do next, and uses resources like files and devices while it runs.

+### **What is Context Switch?**

+A **context switch** is the process by which an operating system saves the state (context) of a currently running process or thread so that it can resume execution later, and loads the state of another process or thread to start or resume its execution.
+This allows the CPU to switch between multiple processes, enabling multitasking.

+During a context switch, the OS saves information such as the program counter, registers, and memory mappings of the current process, and restores the saved information of the next process to run.
+Context switching is essential for process scheduling and efficient CPU utilization, but it introduces some overhead due to the time taken to save and restore process states.

 #### **States of a Process**

 A process typically moves through the following states during its lifetime: